awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anom-with-exp-create-app.md

 # Step 2: Create an Analytics Application<a name="app-anom-with-exp-create-app"></a>

-In this section, you create an Amazon Kinesis data analytics application and configure it to use the Kinesis data stream you created in the [preceding section](app-anomaly-with-ex-prepare.md) as the streaming source\.
+In this section, you create an Amazon Kinesis data analytics application and configure it to use the Kinesis data stream that you created as the streaming source in [Step 1: Prepare the Data](app-anomaly-with-ex-prepare.md)\.
 You then run application code that uses the `RANDOM_CUT_FOREST_WITH_EXPLANATION` function\.

 **To create an application**

 1. Open the Kinesis console at [https://console\.aws\.amazon\.com/kinesis](https://console.aws.amazon.com/kinesis)\.

-1. Go to the [Amazon Kinesis Data Analytics dashboard](https://console.aws.amazon.com/kinesisanalytics/home?/applications/dashboard), and choose **Create application**\.
+1. Choose **Data Analytics** in the navigation pane, and then choose **Create application**\.

 1. Provide an application name and description \(optional\), and choose **Create application**\.

-1. Choose **Connect to a source**, and then choose **ExampleInputStream** from the list\.
+1. Choose **Connect streaming data**, and then choose **ExampleInputStream** from the list\.

 1. Choose **Discover schema**, and make sure that `Systolic` and `Diastolic` appear as `INTEGER` columns\.
 If they have another type, choose **Edit schema**, and assign the type `INTEGER` to both of them\.